kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

  Diagramming in the cloud involves;

   **Diagramming AWS Accounts and Regions**
- - Cloud Container : This represents te AWS account and all the resources in t
+ - Cloud Container : This represents the AWS account and all the resources in it
  - Region
  This represents the region in which your business is entirely contained

 **Diagramming Availability Zones**
 - Availability Zones is a set of one or more data centers

-#### Best Practices
+### Best Practices
-- Have more than one availablity zone to avoid a single point of failure
+- Have more than one availablity zone to avoid a single point of failure.
-- Include more than one availabiltiy zone to design for high availabilty
+- Include more than one availabiltiy zone to design for high availability
 - Use one AZ when designing or ptototyping but not recommended for production environments.